elementor/elementor-developers-docs/src/widgets/add-new-widget.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor offers many builtin widgets out of the box, but it also allows external developers to register new widgets.
+Elementor offers many built-in widgets out of the box, but it also allows external developers to register new widgets.

 ## Hooks